bob123456678/TrainControl/Readme.md

 **Layouts and the CS3**

 This program was originally written to import and display layouts created/configured from within the CS2.
 Because the CS3 uses a different layout file format than the CS2, this program does not currently support displaying CS3 layouts.
-Also, the CS3 has its own web-based UI which can also be used as an alternative.

 However, even when using a CS3, you can view CS2 layouts in this program as follows:
 - Create an empty folder on your PC